-I am a 23-year-old graduate student studying Social Network Security & Optimization at the University of Florida under Dr. My T. Thai.
+I am a graduate student studying Social Network Security & Optimization at the University of Florida under Dr. My T. Thai.
 My start in computing came on a rainy day in 2004, when I began learning HTML.
 Since then, I've studied Computer Science at the Universities of Kentucky and Florida, interned at IBM and spent countless hours building skills on personal projects.

 In college, I worked as a CS & Math tutor, as an undergraduate assistant for Dr. Nathan Jacobs studying Computer Vision, and as an intern in IBM's ExtremeBlue and normal internship programs on PaaS networking and data visualization.
 This variety of experience allowed me to commit to pursuing a doctorate immediately out of my Bachelor's program, with the eventual goal of getting a tenure-track professorship at an R1 university.